Pointe-Claire: History

 The Grand Trunk Railway built the railroad through the area in 1855, linking Pointe-Claire to Montreal.
 This brought people, and with them property development in an area that up to then had been largely agricultural.
 It also improved the welfare of farmers by providing a ready market for their goods.
 Suburban development began in 1893 when Otto Frederick Lilly acquired land spanning Boulevard Saint-Jean.
 He used his influence with the Canadian Pacific Railway to have a station added to the line at the end of Cedar Avenue, which he also paved from there down to Lakeshore Road.
 Both sides of Cedar Avenue were built up by 1920.

-After the British North America Act of 1867, Pointe-Claire was included in the new federal riding of Jacques Cartier.
-In the election of the 7th of August, the men (suffrage did not extend to women until 1940) of Pointe-Claire elected the Conservative Guillaume Gamelin Gaucher.
+After the British North America Act 1867, Pointe-Claire was included in the new federal riding of Jacques Cartier.
+In the election of 7 August, the men (suffrage did not extend to women until 1940) of Pointe-Claire elected the Conservative Guillaume Gamelin Gaucher.

-In 1900, a major fire destroyed much of village.
-It was discovered in an uninhabited building around 02:00 on the morning of 22 May.
+In 1900, a major fire destroyed much of the village.
+The fire was discovered in an uninhabited building around 2:00 a.m., 22 May 1900.
 The wind caused the fire to spread to surrounding houses.
 The only water supply was from village wells or carried in buckets from the river.
 A small two-wheeled hose reel and hand pump was the only village fire protection.
 Locals failed to put out the fire and asked for help from Montreal.
 Equipment was sent by train but did not arrive in time to help.
 The worst of the damage was on the rue de l'église.
 In all about 30 buildings were destroyed, including the post office, the town hall, and the residences of about 200 people.

 On March 14, 1911, the Village Municipality of Saint-Joachim-de-la-Pointe-Claire changed status and name to Ville (city/town) de Pointe-Claire.

 Provincial highway number 2 (now Autoroute 20) was built alongside the railway in 1940, following expropriation of property.
 This led to a move of much of the town from the south to the north of the highway, namely the town hall, recreation centre, police station, and fire station.

-In 1955, the City of Pointe-Claire annexed large portions of the Parish Municipality of Saint-Joachim-de-la-Pointe-Claire (which was formed on September 1, 1855, and eventually became the Town of Kirkland on March 24, 1961).
+In 1955, the City of Pointe-Claire annexed large portions of the Parish Municipality of Saint-Joachim-de-la-Pointe-Claire (which was formed on September 1, 1855).
+Remaining portions of the municipal parish became the Town of Kirkland on March 24, 1961.
 In 1958, a new City Hall was built and Pointe-Claire changed status from Ville to Cité ("city"), but in 1967, this was reverted.